shovonchowdhury/work-manager-nextJS/README.md

 # Work Manager

 Work Manager is a task management application that allows users to sign up, add tasks, and track their task completion rate.
-Built with Next.js, MongoDB, Mongoose, Cloudinary, Tailwind CSS, bcrypt, and JWT, this application provides a smooth user experience for managing tasks and deadlines.
+Built with Next.js, MongoDB, Mongoose, Cloudinary, Tailwind CSS, bcrypt, JWT, and Redux, this application provides a smooth user experience for managing tasks and deadlines.

 ## Features